ClearFox logoClearFox

 Integration Setup Guides

 Step-by-step instructions for connecting your business tools to ClearFox.
-All integrations are configured via the Admin UI → Data Sources tab.
+All integrations are configured via the Admin UI → Integrations tab.

 Tip: you can add multiple configs per data source (e.g. production and staging databases).